sitepilot/docker-php/README.md

 * PHP 8.1
 * PHP 8.2

+You can find a list of installed PHP extensions for each PHP version [here](./src/packages).

 ## Environment

 The following environment variables are available to modify the configuration of an image: